 To ensure mission success, NASA is sending scientific equipment ahead of time using commercially developed lunar landers.
 This should allow longer stay times.
-For the Artemis mission, NASA designed better spacesuits building on the knowledge gained by the astronauts' last visits to the lunar surface.
-The new suit, called the "Exploration Extravehicular Mobility Unit", or "xEMU" for short, is more flexible than its Apollo predecessor.

 Orion must pass through the Van Allen radiation belts and use NASA’s Tracking and Data Relay Satellites (TDRS) system to communicate through NASA's Deep Space Network.
 The trip to the Moon will take several days, while NASA engineers evaluate the spacecraft and assure it stays on the proper course.
 Orion will use the Moon's gravity to establish a retrograde orbit (opposite from the Earth's orbit) about 40,000 miles (70,000 km) above the Moon's surface.

 For the return trip to Earth, Orion will do a close flyby about 60 miles above the Moon’s surface.
 Using the ESA service module, Orion's flyby will allow it to maneuver into an orbit that will return it to Earth.
 Orion will encounter Earth's atmosphere traveling at 25,000 mph (11 km per second).
 The temperature will reach ~5,000 deg.
 F (2,760 deg.
-C) that is, faster and hotter than Orion experienced during its 2014 flight test.
+C) that is, faster and hotter than Orion experienced during its 2014 test flight.

 Green Run Tests

 NASA's Green Run tests was a step-by-step testing program for the new SLS rocket core that will be used to launch astronauts to the Moon.
 The tests were made through a collaboration between the SLS program, the Stennis test team, Boeing and Aerojet Rocketdyne.
 They were conducted using the B-2 Test Stand that was previously used to test the Saturn V rocket, and later the RS-25 engines for Space Shuttle.
 The Green Run tests began in January 2020 and the first 6 were completed by October but the last 2 tests were delayed by hurricanes.
 Engineers loaded more than 700,000 pounds of cryogenic propellants and draining the SLS tanks again on December 20, 2020.
 On March 18, 2021, SLS passed NASA Green Run text 8, successfully firing all four RS-25 engines for 8 minutes and 20 seconds.
-When the test were successfully completed, SLS was sent to the Kennedy Space Center.
+When the tests were successfully completed, SLS was sent to the Kennedy Space Center.
 The last test is a dress rehearsal, and it is the final test needed before Artemis-1 can launch.
 NASA will test the system loading propellant into the rocket’s tanks, conducting a full launch countdown, recycling the countdown clock, and finally draining the tanks.
 This will be the last opportunity to practice the time lines and procedures to be used for launch.